civilservicelgbt/civilservicelgbt.github.io/_events/2024-01-16-civil-service-virtual-book-club.md

 Every month, we delve into thought-provoking works that explore the nuances of identity, love, and resilience.
 Whether you're an avid reader or just starting your literary journey, our virtual gatherings provide a safe space to engage, learn, and connect.
 Expand your reading horizons, challenge perspectives, and amplify LGBTQ+ voices together.
 Embrace the joy of reading in a supportive digital environment.
 Join us on this enlightening journey of literary exploration and community building!

-P﻿lease make sure you register to
+P﻿lease make sure you register for this event to be sent the MS Teams link, please register through the email linked in the registration bar - [northwest@civilservice.lgbt](mailto:northwest@civilservice.lgbt)

+T﻿o vote on which book for reading please use this '[MS Form](https://forms.office.com/e/cJekcpxuDR)'.
+If you aren't going to join the actual book club you may still wish to vote if there is a personal favourite of yours.

 F﻿or any questions on this please email [northwest@civilservice.lgbt](mailto:northwest@civilservice.lgbt)